Frequently Asked Questions

 requires climbing or descending steps.

-Q: Where can graduates put their purse and/or other valubles during the ceremony?
+Q: Where can graduates put their purse and/or other valuables during the ceremonies?

 A: Since there are no lockers available, graduates are discouraged from bringing purses

-or other valuables with them to the ceremony.
+or other valuables with them to the ceremonies.
 (Another option would be to leave your

 purse or other valuables with your guests.)